Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 1. Select the **API permissions** section
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected
-   - In the list of APIs, select the `ProfileAPIandSPA` API, or the name you entered for the Web API
+   - In the list of APIs, select the `ProfileAPI` API, or the name you entered for the Web API
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **access_as_user**.
 Use the search box if necessary.
    - Select the **Add permissions** button.
+1. Now you need to leave the registration for `ProfileSPA` and go back to your app registration for `ProfileAPI`.
+    - From the app's Overview page, select the **Manifest** section.
+    - Find the entry for `KnownClientApplications`, and add the **Application (client) ID** of the `ProfileSPA` application copied from the Azure portal. i.e. `KnownClientApplications: [ "your-client-id-for-ProfileSPA" ]`

 ##### Configure the service app (ProfileAPI) to use your app registration